MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

   }
 ```

-- \_createWithMilestones: This is the function that `SablierV2LockupDynamic` contract uses to Create new Stream (Money Stream) with predefined segment Milestones,`src/SablierV2LockupDynamic.sol`.
+- **\_createWithMilestones:** This is the function that `SablierV2LockupDynamic` contract uses to Create new Stream with predefined segment Milestones,`src/SablierV2LockupDynamic.sol`.

-How the logic works:
+- How the logic works:

   - The function first retrieves the protocol fee for the given asset from the comptroller contract, as defined in the `src/interfaces/ISablierV2Base.sol` and `src/interfaces/ISablierV2Comptroller.sol`.
   - It then calculates the deposit amount and fees using the `Helpers.checkAndCalculateFees` function, defined in the `Helpers` library at `src/libraries/Helpers.sol`.
 This function takes in the total amount, protocol fee, broker fee, and a maximum fee limit as parameters.
   - Next, it validates the segments and start time with the `Helpers.checkCreateWithMilestones` function.
   - It then initializes a new `stream` with the `streamId`, writes to `storage` and sets the various properties of the stream.
   - Then it sets the start and end times for the stream and adds the segments to the stream.
 It also increments the nextStreamId and updates the protocolRevenues mapping with the protocol fee, as defined in the `src/interfaces/ISablierV2Base.sol
   - It then mints a new NFT and assigns it to the recipient.
   - The then transfers the `deposit` and protocol fee from the sender to the contract itself.
 It also checks if there is a broker fee, and then it transfers this fee from the sender to the broker account.
   - Finally, it emits an `ISablierV2LockupDynamic.CreateLockupDynamicStream` event to log the creation of the new stream, as defined in the `src/interfaces/ISablierV2LockupDynamic.sol`.

 ```sh